 - The impact of a variation in return on the expected lifestyle of clients.
-As an example, it would not be prudent to increase return assumptions to "force" a projection that secures a client's goal. - The propensity of clients to buy high and sell low, thereby reducing their longterm rates of return.
-Where the propensity is high, one may consider reducing the expected rate of return on their portfolio.1 - The degree to which clients rely on professional financial advice in managing their investment portfolio, including regular rebalancing of their portfolio, which may increase their long-term rates of return.2 e) Effective date of the Guidelines
+As an example, it would not be prudent to increase return assumptions to "force" a projection that secures a client's goal. - The propensity of clients to buy high and sell low, thereby reducing their long-term rates of return.
+Where the propensity is high, one may consider reducing the expected rate of return on their portfolio. - The degree to which clients rely on professional financial advice in managing their investment portfolio, including regular rebalancing of their portfolio, which may increase their long-term rates of return.

-Please note that the deviation margins relate to the rate of return guidelines only, not to the inflation rate guidelines.
-Any deviation in excess of 0.5% in either direction of the guidelines should be reasonable and supportable.
+Any deviation in excess of 0.5% in either direction of the guidelines should be reasonable and supportable together with a written explanation.